MEGA65/open-roms/STATUS.md

 The following ROM features are currently missing and are not planned due to space considerations:

 * full tape support - VERIFY, SAVE, sequential files; tape is considered a legacy medium, so it's support is going to be limited
-* mock 6551 emulation - this inly slows down the RS-232 support for original ROMs, probably noone needs it
+* mock 6551 emulation - this only complicates the RS-232 support for original ROMs, probably noone needs it

 The following ROM features are currently missing: